laravel/docs/eloquent.md

 	}

-If you wish to customize the format of your timestamps, you may override the `freshTimestamp` method in your model:
+If you wish to customize the format of your timestamps, you may override the `getDateFormat` method in your model:

 **Providing A Custom Timestamp Format**

 	class User extends Eloquent {

-		public function freshTimestamp()
+		protected function getDateFormat()
 		{
-			return time();
+			return 'U';
 		}

 	}